GitHub-Campus-Program-India/CIS/README.md

-# GitHub Weekender 🎉
+# Code Innovation Series 🎉
-GitHub Weekender is an exclusive student camp to get started with GitHub contributing to Open Source at our Campus Program Schools in India.
+Code Innovation Series is an exclusive student camp to get started with GitHub contributing to Open Source at our Campus Program Schools in India.

 ## Attend a GitHub Workshop 🎓
 | Month      | Register Now | Add to Calendar |